Here are the values, best practices, and tools remote and hybrid teams need to write their success story on team collaboration.

 In fact, Microsoft found that, after switching to remote work, employees don’t replace typical office interactions with video conferencing or synchronous communication.
 Instead, they rely on old async communication software like email and instant messaging.
 The result was “more static and siloed” collaboration, which makes it harder for employees to access and share information.

-Let’s look at how you can make real collaboration happen through new values, best practices, and tools instead of trying to work how you used to, only remotely.
+Let’s look at how you can make real collaboration happen through new values, best practices, collaboration strategies, and tools instead of trying to work how you used to, only remotely.

 Values that encourage team collaboration